MajinB10/Assignment-2/README.md

 Feature2 - There are product details of the selected product. <br /><br />
 Feature3 - There is a section to add the product to cart and the quantity of the product.
 This will redirect you to the cart page.<br /><br />
 Feature4 - Below the product details, there will be 3 featured products similar to the current product that the user has chosen. (eg. if user chooses face product, there will be 3 face products below the product details)<br /><br />
+Feature5 - When Clicking on the cart icon on the bottom right of the product, the user will be redirected to the cart page. <br /><br />
-Feature5 -  We have created a footer for my website.
+Feature6 -  We have created a footer for my website.
 It conatins all of the store's contact information.
 All of the elements placed inside the footer are interactable.
 Clicking them will redirect you to the relevant page.<br /><br />
-Feature6 - The entire page has a background color which suits the accent of our chosen theme which is beauty products.<br /><br />
+Feature7 - The entire page has a background color which suits the accent of our chosen theme which is beauty products.<br /><br />
-Feature7 - Page is responsive.<br /><br />
+Feature8 - Page is responsive.<br /><br />

 ## ----------About.html----------
 Feature1 - Has a navigation Bar to navigate to different parts of the website.
 Each navbar elemet will lead to a new html file created by us.
 Navigation Bar is created using Bootstrap.<br /><br />